denyncrawford/dndb/README.md

 To update documents DnDB exposes the method:

 - `update`

+  - returns: array with the new updated collection

 The update method follows the same query rules as in `find` and `findOne` at first argument to get the update target document and as a second agument it receives the aggregation operators that modifies the matching fileds values ​​by following the aggregation rules.